Baily's beads

-The Baily's beads effect or diamond ring effect is a feature of total and annular solar eclipses.
+The Baily's beads, diamond ring or more rarely double diamond ring effects, are features of total and annular solar eclipses.
+Although caused by the same phenomenon, they are distinct events during these types of solar eclipses.
 As the Moon covers the Sun during a solar eclipse, the rugged topography of the lunar limb allows beads of sunlight to shine through in some places while not in others.
-The effect is named after Francis Baily, who explained the phenomenon in 1836.
-The diamond ring effect is seen when only one bead is left, appearing as a shining "diamond" set in a bright ring around the lunar silhouette.
+They are named for Francis Baily, who explained the effects in 1836.
+The diamond ring effects are seen when only one or two beads are left, appearing as shining "diamonds" set in a bright ring around the lunar silhouette.

-Lunar topography has considerable relief because of the presence of mountains, craters, valleys, and other topographical features.
+Lunar topography has considerable relief because of the presence of mountains, craters, valleys and other topographical features.
 The irregularities of the lunar limb profile (the "edge" of the Moon, as seen from a distance) are known accurately from observations of grazing occultations of stars.
 Astronomers thus have a fairly good idea which mountains and valleys will cause the beads to appear in advance of the eclipse.
-While Baily's beads are seen briefly for a few seconds at the center of the eclipse path, their duration is maximized near the edges of the path of the umbra, lasting 1–2 minutes.
+While Baily's beads are seen briefly for a few seconds at the center of the eclipse path, their duration is maximized near the edges of the path of the umbra, lasting around 90 seconds.

-After the diamond ring effect has diminished, the subsequent Baily's beads effect and totality phase are safe to view without the solar filters used during the partial phases.
-By then, less than 0.001% of the Sun's photosphere is visible.
+It is not safe to view Baily's beads or the diamond ring effect without proper eye protection because in both cases the photosphere is still visible.